DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 To briefly point out the obvious again: your websites and servers require cybersecurity.

 You can get started with advanced security and performance by setting up the [Cloudflare Business Plan](https://www.cloudflare.com/plans/business/) for only $200/month.
 Go check it out today!
-However, take into account that it's a self-server plan, meaning that you will have to set up everything yourself.
+However, take into account that it's a self-serve plan, meaning that you will have to set up everything yourself.

 If you require support, and enterprise-grade and customizable solutions, as well as [Data Localization Suite](https://www.cloudflare.com/data-localization/) – to control on a technical-level that visitor traffic's metadata which can identify a customer stays in the EU, and TLS termination and inspection happens only in EU data centers –, then get in touch with the Cloudflare team to talk about the [Enterprise Plan](https://www.cloudflare.com/enterprise/).